aborraccino/service-mesh-with-istio/README.md

 - load the image into Miikube with the command: `` minikube image load cart ``
 - deploy the application in your local k8s, go to `/k8s-manifest` folder and run
   - `` kubectl -f deployment.yaml ``
 - check if everything is running with the command `` kubectl get all -n t19 ``.
-You should be able to see:
+You should be able to see the following Kubernetes resources:
 ```
 NAME                       READY   STATUS    RESTARTS   AGE
 pod/cart-969c66977-7hfvt   2/2     Running   0          9m28s